7 Active Listening Techniques to Communicate Better

 After the interaction, reflect on what you learned.
 Whether it was a lecture, interview, or a conversation with an old friend, you may have strong feelings or ideas that need to be processed or written down.
 You may want to share your reflections with your teacher, colleague, or friend.
 Feel free to reach out to them and engage with them after the initial interaction.

-Build job-ready communication skills on your own time with courses on Coursera such as the Achieving Personal and Professional Success Specialization by the University of Pennsylvania or practice the fundamentals of conflict resolution and intercultural communication with the Conflict Management Specialization from the University of California Irvine.
+Build job-ready communication skills on your own time with the Achieving Personal and Professional Success Specialisation from the University of Pennsylvania, or practise the fundamentals of conflict resolution and intercultural communication with the Conflict Management Specialisation from the University of California Irvine.

-Maximize your career potential and learn how to communicate effectively; no degree or experience is required.
+Maximise your career potential and learn how to communicate effectively, no degree or experience required.
 Upon completion, apply these skills immediately to achieve your personal and career goals.

 specialization